nulls0x0/debian-setup/debian-13-nvidia-gaming-setup-guide.md

 ```

 ## Enable NTSYNC Kernel Module
+- Updated: December 6, 2025
+- Prerequisite: The NTSYSNC kernel module is not available with the Debian 13 base Kernel (6.12).
+You must install the backported Kernel first using the instructions above.

 The ntsync (NT Synchronization Primitive) kernel module is a specialized driver for Linux
 designed to significantly improve the performance and compatibility of Windows applications,
 particularly games, when run through Proton and Wine.